Svirče – THE 2026 TRAVEL GUIDE

 Jagodna Beach

 Once you emerge from the tunnel, you will be greeted by a glorious view of the sea shimmering below.
 But don’t get too carried away, and be sure that your brakes are in good order.
 A few steep switchbacks await you as you navigate down to the shore.
-Drive along the coast road until you reach your beach of choice.
+Then, drive along the coast road until you reach your beach of choice.

 For more insights into Hvar’s gorgeous coves, read our guide to the best beaches on Hvar.

-Cycle around Stari Grad Plain
+Stari Grad

 Jelsa